Compendium-Discord-Bot/Compendium-Standard-Public-Disclosures/Policy-Documents/Subscriber-Agreement.md

 ---

 ## IX.
-Subscription Benefits and Enhancements
+Guild-Tier Subscriptions

-Certain subscriptions may include one or more benefits that can be applied to a Discord server, guild, account, or other supported entity ("Enhancement Credits").
+Compendium offers two independent kinds of subscription: a personal ("User Tier") subscription that follows your account across every guild you use, and a guild-wide ("Guild Tier") subscription that applies its benefits to a specific Discord server, guild, or other supported entity for the benefit of everyone in it.
+Purchasing one does not grant any benefit of the other.

-Enhancement Credits:
+A Guild Tier subscription:

-* May provide additional features or capacity;
+* May be assigned to a specific guild only through supported methods, and may be reassigned to a different guild through the same methods;
-* May be assigned or reassigned only through supported methods;
+* Provides its benefits to every member of the guild it is assigned to, for as long as it remains active;
 * May be subject to technical limitations; and
-* May be removed if a subscription expires, is cancelled, or is terminated.
+* Is removed from the guild if the subscription expires, is cancelled, or is terminated.

-Additional rules governing Enhancements may be published separately and incorporated into this Agreement by reference.
+Additional rules governing Guild Tier subscriptions may be published separately and incorporated into this Agreement by reference.

 ---